brollup/brollup/src/constructive/txo/README.md

 Four of the transaction output types are bare, meaning they are literal, on-chain transaction outputs that consume block space, while the other five are virtual, meaning they are committed but not yet revealed transaction outputs that optimistically consume no block space.

-`Brollup` advances the rollup state by chaining `Pool Transactions` at regular intervals.
+Cube advances the rollup state by chaining `Pool Transactions` at regular intervals.
 Three output types—`VTXO Projector`, `Connector Projector`, and `Payload`—and optionally one or more `Bare Connectors` are contained in the `Pool Transaction`.

                                                                               ⋰
                                                                             ⋰  ┌────────────────┐   ┌────────────────┐